Friday, December 23, 2022

 Yellow pages advertising: a blast from the past

 2010 was a simpler time, as there was only ONE place worth advertising: the phone book!
 This might have been my last year advertising in "the yellow pages."
-And I no longer advertise anywhere -- I've always found it distasteful, hence the simple, straightforward approach to my yellow pages ad.
+And I no longer advertise anywhere -- I've always found it distasteful, hence the simple, straightforward approach to my old yellow pages ad.
 But I liked this old ad; it always reminded me of Van Halen's Diver Down album cover.

 Enjoy "Secrets" from Diver Down, and re-live the 80s: